What are the 9 best things to do in southern Sri Lanka?

 Many thousand years ago, foreign merchants arrived from across Arab, China, Greece and India to Galle in order to buy spices, gems and ivory from Sri Lankan kings.
 Later from 1505 to 1948 the southern coast including Galle was in the hands of colonial rules from Portuguese, Dutch and English respectively.
-During the colonial era, foreign rulers had the monopoly over the spice trade, therefore, local people were deprived of the benefits of a lucrative spices industry.
+During the colonial era, foreign rulers had a monopoly over the spice trade, therefore, local people were deprived of the benefits of a lucrative spices industry.

 The foreign rulers anchored on the Sri Lankan shores from 1505 to 1948 and deposited their religions, customs, languages, native architecture, customs and cuisines.
 The best colonial remnant can be witnessed in the old town of Galle better known as Galle Fort.
-The narrow-cobbled streets are flanked with thousands of Dutch styled houses, shops, churches and, many other buildings.
-A walking tour in the Fort is the best way of exploring this 15th-century old European city.
+The narrow-cobbled streets are flanked by thousands of Dutch-styled houses, shops, churches and, many other buildings.
+A walking tour of the Fort is the best way of exploring this 15th-century old European city.

-Insider tip: The Galle Fort is a UNESCO world heritage site and the most important tourist hotspot on southern Sri Lanka.
-This old Dutch town is the best-preserved Dutch-built fort in Asia and visited by thousands of travellers every day.
+Insider tip: The Galle Fort is a UNESCO world heritage site and the most important tourist hotspot in southern Sri Lanka.
+This old Dutch town is the best-preserved Dutch-built fort in Asia and is visited by thousands of travellers every day.
 The Dutch fort offers opportunities for shopping and dining.
-You’ll find thousands of shops, galleries, cafes, bars, restaurants, museums and fruits stalls and offering many interesting things such as clothing, souvenir, woodcarvings, tea, jewellery and antiques.
+You’ll find thousands of shops, galleries, cafes, bars, restaurants, museums and fruit stalls offering many interesting things such as clothing, souvenir, woodcarvings, tea, jewellery and antiques.

-In order to have a more detailed picture on Galle fort and Galle please read my article on “Galle Fort“.
+In order to have a more detailed picture of Galle fort and Galle please read my article on “Galle Fort“.

 Hike to the Japanese peace Pagoda

 Sitting on the highest mountain along the beaches of Galle, Ruhmassala Japanese peace temple is not foreign to the citizen of Sri Lanka.
 The beautiful temple commands a breathtaking view of the surrounding jungle and the Indian Ocean.
 The temple is a hotspot for Japanese travellers.
 And it is included in most Day tours to Galle from Colombo.